Boondocking means getting out of the campground and onto our great public lands. Learn how to boondock right here from very experienced RVers.

 The hardest things about boondocking are usually water conservation and power conservation.
 Before you go, it's best to try a dry run in a campground where you dry camp.

-While dry camping, test how long your tanks last as well as how long it takes for your batteries to get to 50% and need to be recharged using a generator or solar.
+While dry camping, test how long your tanks last as well as how long it takes for your batteries to get to 50% and need to be recharged using a generator or a camping solar panel.

 Once these things are understood and mastered, you may be able to boondock for a week or two before your full grey and black tank make you have to move to dump.